Having Breast Reconstruction Is a Personal Decision.

 If only one breast is affected, it alone may be reconstructed.
 If you prefer, breast surgeries (implant placement, reduction, or breast lift) may be performed on the opposite breast to achieve symmetry.

 The goal of reconstruction is to restore your breast to a near-normal shape and appearance.
-Breast reconstruction typically involves multiple staged surgeries (1 - 5+ surgeries).
+At Parcells Plastic Surgery in New Jersey breast reconstruction typically involves multiple staged surgeries (1 - 5+ surgeries).
 Your breast reconstruction may:

-Additionally, when speaking with your plastic surgeon, it is important to discuss the following in guiding you towards the best option for reconstruction:
+Additionally, when speaking with your plastic surgeon, it is important to discuss the following in guiding you toward the best option for reconstruction:

 While it is normal to feel a sense of urgency to want cancer to be removed immediately, it is important to make an educated decision regarding your treatment that is not rushed.

 Although surgery can give you a relatively natural-looking breast, a reconstructed breast will never look or feel exactly the same as the breast that was removed.
-It is important that you feel ready for the emotional adjustment involved in breast reconstruction.
+If you are considering breast reconstruction New Jersey plastic surgeon Dr. Alexis Parcells says it is important that you feel ready for the emotional adjustment involved in such a procedure.
 The creation of a new breast can dramatically improve your self-image, self-confidence, and quality of life.
 Together with your surgeon, you will decide which breast reconstruction best suits your individual needs.